 Provides a comprehensive range of education and advocacy services supporting intersectional identity development as well as fostering unity, wellness, and an open, safe, and inclusive environment for UCLA's LGBTQ community.
 The LGBTQ CRC affirms folks of all sexual and gender identities and serves the entire UCLA community - undergraduate students, graduate students, faculty, staff, and alumni.
-The website also maintains a campus gender-inclusive restroom map.
 310-206-3628 www.lgbt.ucla.edu